 Unfortunately, in some instances, the recommended vaccines cause injuries.
 This is well-known and well-documented by the Government, who monitors the number of vaccine injuries, as well as the types of injuries caused by each named vaccine.
 In response to injuries caused by vaccines, Congress enacted the National Childhood Vaccine Injury Act of 1986, which created the Vaccine Injury Compensation Program (VICP), beginning on October 1, 1988.
 Initially, the law was enacted to compensate and assist babies who were injured by the DTP vaccine.
-However, over the years, the VICP has expanded to include several additional, specific vaccines and injuries for children and adults.
+However, over the years, the VICP has expanded to include several additional, specific vaccines and injuries for both children and adults.

 A claim in Vaccine Court is not a traditional lawsuit.
 Rather, it is based on a no-fault system of compensation.
-However, if your claim is denied in Vaccine Court, or if you do not agree with the award in Vaccine Court, you may be able to file a traditional lawsuit in a trial court after you resolved your claim in Vaccine Court.
+However, if your claim is denied in Vaccine Court, or if you do not agree with the award in Vaccine Court, you may be able to file a traditional lawsuit in a trial court after you resolve your claim in Vaccine Court.

 The Vaccine Court is designed to compensate and assist vaccine injured people.
 For that reason, the Court pays all attorneys fees and costs on behalf of the claimants.
 This is unlike the traditional civil court attorney compensation structure that usually allows for attorneys to accept 1/3 of the award to pay their fees.
 In Vaccine Court whatever you recover, whether by settling or trying and winning your case, is compensation and assistance that goes solely to you or your child.
 You also do not pay your attorney if your claim is dismissed.

-Vaccine Injury cases involve medical and legal nuances that would be more easily handled by a vaccine injury attorney.
 In order to be eligible to file a claim, you must show with medical documentation that:

 - You received the vaccination that you claim caused your injury, and